pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 # Comparison to Discovery Proxy

 The Update Proxy defined in this document is an alternative to the Discovery Proxy {{?I-D.ietf-dnssd-hybrid}} and the Discovery Relay {{?I-D.ietf-dnssd-mdns-relay}}.
-This solution makes different trade-offs than the ones made by the Discovery Proxy which offer substantial advantages at a cost of increased state.
+This solution makes different trade-offs than the ones made by the Discovery Proxy which offer some advantages at a cost of increased state.

+The main difference is that the Discovery Proxy builds the list of matching services on demand by querying over mDNS and collecting the announcements in response to client queries.
+Whereas the Update proxy tries to build a complete list of services by listening for all announcements, discovering and refreshihg them, and then inserting them into subdomains using DNS Update.

-These advantages include limiting further propagation of IP multicast across the campus, providing a pathway to eliminate multicast entirely, faster response time to client queries, and the ability to provide DNSSEC signed security responses for client queries.
+The main advantages of the Update proxy include limiting further propagation of IP multicast across the campus, providing a pathway to eliminate multicast entirely, faster response time to client queries, and the ability to provide DNSSEC signed security responses for client queries.